With the loss of its celebrities, Gen X ponders mortality

 Princess Leia was our first girl movie heroine, and we made our moms braid brunette yarn so we’d have earmuff buns for Halloween.
 Carol Brady of “The Brady Bunch” was the ideal mother we probably didn’t have, because our moms had to work and left us latchkey kids home alone, with TV and processed food our only companions.

 Carrie Fisher and Florence Henderson — and other icons of Generation X’s youth — are now gone, stolen by the cruel thief that is 2016.
-The year has left the generation born between the early 1960s and the early 1980s wallowing in memories and contemplating its own mortality.
+The year has left the generation born between the mid-1960s and the early 1980s wallowing in memories and contemplating its own mortality.

 “It’s a very melancholy time,” sighed Shelly Ransom, a 47-year-old speech-language pathologist in Darien, Connecticut.
 “This is really bringing back a lot of teen angsty feelings.
 These people are supposed to still be the voices of my generation.
 It’s sad to see these artists not there to be our voice.”